webplatform/docs/concepts/programming/drawing_images_onto_canvas/index.md

     // get the FileList object from the file select event var files = e.target.files;

-    // check if there are files in the file list if(files.length === 0){
+    // check if there are files in the FileList if(files.length === 0){
         return;
     }